syedameen9600/Intro-to-GitHub/README.md

 # Intro-to-GitHub
-Getting used to/ Introduction to GitHub
+Getting used to/ Intro to GitHub